The Vatican Tapes: Box office

 The Vatican Tapes opened theatrically on July 24, 2015 in 427 venues, earning $832,271 in its first weekend, ranking fifteenth in the United States box office and last among the week's new releases.
 The film finished its theatrical run four weeks later, on August 20, having grossed $1,784,763 domestically.
 Overseas, the film made $11,680,747, giving the film a worldwide total of $13,465,510, based on an estimated $13 million budget.

 Critical reception

 The film received generally negative reviews from critics.
-On Rotten Tomatoes, the film has a rating of 20%, based on 45 reviews, with an average rating of 3.99/10.
+On Rotten Tomatoes, the film has a rating of 20%, based on 46 reviews.
 The site's critical consensus reads, "A loud, rote exorcism thriller that presents nothing new to an already overpopulated subgenre."
 On Metacritic, the film has a score of 38 out of 100, based on 12 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
 IGN awarded it a score of 2.5 out of ten, saying "It exists without any real scares or chills, and only the smallest attempt to differentiate itself."